Leeds to Rye, East Sussex - 4 nights in Summer

 For supplies, we shopped at both Jempsons and Rye Deli - both great examples of local food retailers offering great produce

-Took in the sights on the bikes, following (most of) this Sustrans route: 20-mile Rye and Winchelsea Circular.
+Long bike ride: Took in the sights on the bikes, following (most of) the Sustrans route: 20-mile Rye and Winchelsea Circular.
 A fairly challenging route on a mountain bike, with plenty of ups and downs for a physical challenge, and predominantly done on single-track country lanes.
 Very do-able on a hybrid or road bike also

-Did a Vineyard Tour & Wine Tasting at Tillingham (20 min drive from Rye), a young and lively bio-dynamic vineyard just outside of Rye.
+Late Afternoon Vineyard Tour, Wine Testing & Dinner: at Tillingham (20 min drive from Rye), a young and lively bio-dynamic vineyard just outside of Rye.
 Along with dinner at their superb restaurant, this was one of the highlights of our trip.
 I am no wine connoisseur, but still fascinating to attend their tasting event and learn more about their wines, English wines, the winemaking process and how they are attempting some radical practices in the pursuit of making great wine.
-Apparently, this area has quite a few vineyards, and is becoming known for production of excellent light and delicate sparkling wine - we certainly enjoyed it

 Ideas for another visit